t-ho/mern-stack/README.md

 - Server API is listening on port **8080**
 - Mobile - Expo DevTools is running at **http://localhost:19002**

+7. To see the mobile app on your mobile devices:

+- On iOS devices, install [Expo Client](https://apps.apple.com/us/app/expo-client/id982107779)
+- On Android devices, install [Expo](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_US)
+- Then scan QR code displayed on your terminal to launch the app.

-7. To debug mobile app with `react-native-debugger`:
+8. To debug mobile app with `react-native-debugger`:

 - Install [react-native-debugger](https://github.com/jhen0409/react-native-debugger/releases).
 - Open React Native Debugger window instance with port `19001` (`Debugger` > `New Window`).